Animals and COVID-19

 Guidance around telemedicine may be different in different states, particularly as states adjust to respond to the COVID-19 crisis.
 In the midst of this emergency, some states—not all—have applied regulatory discretion to temporarily not require an in-person examination or premise visit to establish a VCPR.
-Please consult the AVMA’s spreadsheet of state orders and confirm with the board of veterinary medicine for your state for the most current information.
+Check with your state's board of veterinary medicine for current information.

 At the federal level, FDA has issued guidance, for immediate implementation, that temporarily suspends enforcement of certain aspects of the federal VCPR requirements that apply to extralabel use of drugs and issuing of veterinary feed directives ([VFD]; 21 CFR 530 and 21 CFR 558.6).
 The guidance acknowledges individual state VCPR requirements that may exist, acknowledges current federal VCPR requirements related to in-person animal examinations/premise visits, and indicates suspension of requirements outlined in guidance are temporary measures during the COVID-19 outbreak.